ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 - Simulate and you shall obtain the results shown below.

 ![N44package_sim](./Figs/01_sim.png 'N44 State Events - Sample Simulation')

+## Models used for the publication
+The models that were used in the experiments section of the article can be found in the package `Nordi44_DAEModeTestCases.mo`.
+These are `Nordic44_Original_Case_Line_Opening`, `Nordic44_Original_Case_Bus_Fault`, and `Nordic44_Base_Case_StateEvents3`.
+The Dymola experiment annotations have been set up in these models as to reproduce the DAE mode test cases in the publication.

+In the following sections we outline instructions on how to modify the original N44 models to recreate these test cases.

 ## Reproducing results from previous work